feren-OS/Feren-User-Guide/docs/lockscreen.rst

 The main thing to customise, for the lock screen, is the general lock screen settings.

-In Feren OS you can go into System Settings --> Screen Locking to do so.
+In Feren OS you can go into :menuselection:`System Settings --> Screen Locking` to do so.

-In Feren OS Classic you can go into System Settings --> Screensaver to do so.
+In Feren OS Classic you can go into :menuselection:`System Settings --> Screensaver` to do so.

 .. hint::
     The rest of this guide does not support Feren OS Classic.